photoprism/photoprism-docs/docs/user-guide/organize/people.md

 Each time you assign a name to a face or change an existing assignment, PhotoPrism improves face clusters intelligently.

 ## People Section ##
-The people section shows you recognized persons as well as new face clusters.
+The people section shows you recognized people as well as new face clusters.

 To star a person click :material-star:.
 Stared persons appear first.